lucasburlingham/lcaportal/README.md

 # lcaportal
 Portal for the Lighthouse Christian Academy Students.
-Works nicely with a homepage.
+Works nicely as a browser a homepage.